Patrick M. Boyle

 Google Scholar

 I lead the Cardiac Systems Simulation (CardSS) Lab in the Bioengineering department at the University of Washington (UW).
-Our lab uses computer models of the heart to cultivate new knowledge about heart rhythm disorders.
+Our lab uses computer models of the heart to cultivate new knowledge about cardiovascular disease.
 We use MRI scans from individual patients to power these complex “virtual heart” simulations.
 We use these powerful tools to discover underlying causes of disease or devise new treatment strategies that deliver better patient outcomes.
-An illustrative video based on my previous research can be viewed via this link.
+We are predominantly interested in solving problems related to abnormalities in the heart’s electrical system (i.e., cardiac electrophysiology) but through our collaborations we are increasingly able to focus on biomechanics and fluid dynamics as well.
+Lastly, we are exploring the use of machine learning and artificial intelligence to help decipher complex problems in cardiovascular disease management.

-1. Predicting future health risks in patients with embolic stroke of undetermined source
+1. Predicting future health risks in patients with fibrotic remodeling of the left atrium (stroke, atrial fibrillation, etc.)

-2. Optimizing treatment of atrial rhythm disorders via personalized simulations
+2. Optimizing treatment of rhythm disorders via personalized simulations (catheter ablation, radiation therapy, etc.)

-3. Conceptualizing next-gen cardiac devices that harness new tech like optogenetics
+3. Conceptualizing next-generation cardiac devices that harness new tech like optogenetics, harnessing light-based stimulation

-4. Investigating new applications of heart-like cells induced from patient-derived stem cells
+4. Investigating new applications of cardiomyocyte-like cells induced from patient-derived pluripotent stem cells

-5. Exploiting AI to predict lethal cardiovascular events, including in patients with COVID-19
+5. Exploiting machine learning and AI to predict adverse cardiovascular events, with a particular emphasis on explainability

 Ph.D., Biomedical Engineering, University of Calgary, 2011